 The Glynn Studio Artists

-Each of The Atlanta Opera Studio Artists is an early career professional with significant stage experience, some with lead performances and major concert appearances on their resume.
-This ensemble builds on The Atlanta Opera’s commitment to provide opportunities for performers at all stages in their careers.
+Each of the Studio Artists is an early career professional with significant training and stage experience, some with lead performances and major concert appearances on their resumé.
+The program builds on The Atlanta Opera’s commitment to provide opportunities for performers at all stages in their careers.

-Hailed by Opera News as a “fresh voiced” tenor, Kameron Lopreore has delighted audiences all over the United States.
-He just enjoyed his first-year apprenticeship with Santa Fe Opera where he was seen in Carmen, The Barber of Seville, Tristan und Isolde, and Falstaff.
-A New Orleans native, this fall he will be featured as The Tenor in AMC’s anticipated television drama Anne Rice’s Interview with the Vampire.
+Kameron Lopreore, (tenor), joined The Atlanta Opera as a Young Artist for the 2022-23 season after a summer season with the Santa Fe Opera where he was seen in Carmen, The Barber of Seville, Tristan and Isolde, and Falstaff.
+Hailed by Opera News as a “fresh voiced” tenor, Lopreore will be heard in upcoming performances of The Shining and A Midsummer Night’s Dream at The Atlanta Opera.
+A New Orleans native, he was featured as The Tenor in AMC’s television drama Anne Rice’s Interview with the Vampire.
 Recently, he sang Tamino in The Magic Flute and Panatellas in the world premiere of Songbird at the prestigious Glimmerglass Festival.